MigrationFox Docs

 1. Open the Power Platform Admin Center.

-2. Go to Environments, click each environment you want inventoried.
+2. Go to Environments, click into each environment you want inventoried.

 Why per-environment: Microsoft deliberately keeps environments autonomous.
 Having tenant-level Power Platform Admin lets you see that environments exist, but each environment owner decides who reads its contents.
-The per-env admin role is what unlocks the flow and app enumeration endpoints.
+The per-env grant is what unlocks the flow and app enumeration endpoints.

 Token audience: same as Tier 1 (https://service.powerapps.com/.default) — the authorization check is where this differs, not the audience.